13 Attorney Resume Examples That Got the Job in 2024

 We’re here to help you handle your resume and attorney cover letter so you can do what you do best: practice law.

-Our nine attorney resumes have helped lawyers of different specialties land jobs at top-tier law firms, so they’re perfect for beginning your resume-writing journey.
+Our 13 attorney resumes have helped lawyers of different specialties land jobs at top-tier law firms, so they’re perfect for beginning your resume-writing journey.
 We also have tips and tricks for each resume type to help you rise above the competition and get the attorney job you’ve always dreamed about in 2024.

 Why this resume works